Going through a divorce isn’t easy—emotionally, mentally, or financially.

 Retirement

 “You may need to reevaluate your retirement plan,” Winston says.
-“Divorce could push your expected retirement date out or require you to save even more than you had been to stay on track for retirement.
+“Divorce could push out your expected retirement date or require you to save more than you had been to stay on track.
 This is an opportunity to reexamine what your retirement will be and how to fund it.”

 To transfer IRAs or other retirement accounts, provide the financial institution with a copy of the divorce settlement and any requested paperwork.